OceanOutcomes/ocean-outcomes/news/_posts/2026-5-15-o2-on-the-water-inside-fisheries-alongside-crew.md

 ![photo+blog+image+14.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Inside+Fisheries+Alongside+Crews+Photo+Blog+/photo+blog+image+14.png)

-*Ho-Tu Chiang opens a Social Responsibility Assessment workshop with the Taiwan Tuna Longline Association.*
+*Ho-Tu Chiang opens a Social Responsibility Assessment workshop with the TTLA.*

 **Work at the vessel-level also strengthens policy conversations.** When we take our on-the-water learnings and participate in regional workshops on EM standards, or contribute to discussions on labor protections in distant-water fleets, we bring essential insights grounded in real-world implementation—insights that can ultimately inform larger initiatives, regional labor standards, and broader industry engagement.